heather7532/nuro/README.md

 export NURO_PROVIDER=openai
 ```

-For more details on Ollama integration, see the [Ollama Integration Guide](docs/ollama_integration.md).
 ## Configuration File (`.nuro`)

 nuro supports a configuration file named `.nuro` to set default environment variables and parameters.
 This file can be placed in two locations, with the following precedence: